About the Maker

 Harvey J. Dean, Bladesmith

 Harvey Dean strives to use the best quality materials in every knife he makes.
 He begins by hand-forging the blade in your choice of high carbon steel or his own Damascus.
 The knife is then completed with the customer's choice of handle material, fittings, and optional embellishments.
 Harvey prefers to use natural materials for handles, such as hardwoods, antler, pearl, and fossil ivory, but is open to the use of other types of handle materials at the request of the client.
 Nickel or sterling silver, iron, brass, bronze, or Damascus may be chosen for fittings.
-The customer may choose to enrich the knife by allowing Harvey to utilize file-work, engraving, carvings or other types of embellishments.
-A quality handcrafted sheath is provided with each knife.
+The customer may choose to enrich the knife by allowing Harvey to utilize file-work, engraving, gold-inlay, carvings or other types of embellishments.

 Harvey's goal is to make a knife both he and his customer can be proud of.
 The different styles of Harvey Dean's knives range from basic utility knives to hunters, camp knives, fighters, Bowies, and folders.
 Harvey enjoys the challenge of variety and creativity as he produces other types of weaponry such as swords, battle axes, and creative pieces of an unknown or forgotten era.

 Harvey shares his knifemaking knowledge.
-He is an instructor at the Texarkana College-American Bladesmith Society's "Bill Moran School of Bladesmithing" in Washington, Arkansas.
-Over the years, Harvey has taught at knifemaking seminars in a number of states--Alabama, Arizona, Arkansas, California, Michigan, Montana, New York, and Texas.
+Many of the construction methods you see in handmade knives today have been directly influenced by Harvey's efforts.
+He has been an instructor at the Texarkana College-American Bladesmith Society's "Bill Moran School of Bladesmithing" in Washington, Arkansas.
+Over the years, Harvey has taught at knifemaking seminars in a number of states--Alabama, Arizona, Arkansas, California, Michigan, Montana, New York, Virginia, and Texas.
+He has also shared his knowledge during presentations at ABANA.
 Along with Johnny Stout, Harvey hosts two knifemaking seminars a year in New Braunfels, Texas.
-His knives have been featured in many publications and magazines worldwide.
+His knives have won a number of awards and have been featured in many publications and magazines worldwide.
+Most recently his knives have been included in "Ultimate Blades" book by Muzenart in China and in a coffee table book by Francesco Pachi of Italy.